-The Master Trust Deed will be entered into on 25 April 2022 between, amongst others, the Bank, the Trustee, and the Delegate and will be governed by English law.
+The Master Trust Deed will be entered into on 19 August 2020 between the Bank, the Trustee, and the Delegate and will be governed by English law.
 A Supplemental Trust Deed between the same parties shall be entered into on the Issue Date of each Series of Certificates and shall also be governed by English law.

-Upon issue of a Series of Certificates, the Master Trust Deed as supplemented by the relevant Supplemental Trust Deed shall together constitute the Trust declared by the Trustee in relation to such Series (the Master Trust Deed as supplemented by the relevant Supplemental Trust Deed for each Series being referred to herein as the "Trust Deed").
+Upon issue of a Series of Certificates, the Master Trust Deed as supplemented by the relevant Supplemental Trust Deed shall together constitute the Trust declared by the Trustee in relation to such Series (the Master Trust Deed as supplemented by the relevant Supplemental Trust Deed for each Series being referred to herein as the Trust Deed).